 Please review the Core Functions document, which contains essential information.
-After reading it, graduate student clinicians will be asked to sign the Statement of Student Understanding and Responsibility located on the final page, and this will be asked of students prior to the first day of classes.
+After reading it, graduate student clinicians will be asked to sign a Statement of Student Understanding and Responsibility, and this will be asked of students prior to the first day of classes.